Raghunath Goswami

-Raghunath Goswami (Bengali: রঘুনাথ গোস্বামী) (13 January 1931 – 19 January 1995) was a distinguished artist, noted Indian Bengali book and graphic designer.
-However, this is not his only identity.
-He was multi-talented.
+Raghunath Goswami (Bengali: রঘুনাথ গোস্বামী) (13 January 1931 – 19 January 1995) was an Indian Bengali book and graphic designer.
 Raghunath made India's first puppet film, which won the Prime Minister of India's Gold Medal Award for Best Children's Film.
 Goswami also painted the covers of many books.

 Career

 Goswami started his career as a book designer, illustrator and graphic designer.
 He was also the cover artist of the books.
 He worked in J. Walter Thompson in the field of designing in advertising.
 He served as the Art Director in the same company.
 After that he also worked in Everest Advertising Company.
 In 1960, he quit his job as a creative art director and started a company called R Goswami & Associates (RGA).
-Graphic Design, Interior Design, Exhibition Design, Architectural Design, Product Design, Communication, Animation, Teaching Aids etc., he has effortlessly walked in all aspects of design.
 In 1952, he founded an organization called The Puppets Calcutta (or Puppets) along with Hena Dasgupta, Dilip Bhowmik and Shantiranjan Pal at Rani Harshmukhi Road in Paikpara, North Kolkata.
 This organization started the practice of non-traditional puppetry in this country.
 The Puppets had their office at 6 Hastings Street (now Kiran Shankar Roy Road), Calcutta-1.
 In 1960, he made a color puppet film called Hattagol Vijay in this way.
 It is India's first puppet film.
 The story is also written by Goswami himself.
 It won the Prime Minister's Gold Medal as the best children's film in 1961.